denten-books/plain-text/sample.md

 because the flows of power and control can now be submerged under the shimmering surface of the screen, and liberating, because loosely coupled to its material substratum texts become both more fluid and more portable.
-Plainly put, the barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum.
+Plainly put, the systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum.

 Ersatz isomorphism (between disk storage and screen image) leads to the reception of digital text as an ephemeral artifact.
 With the illusory role of